 William J. Hoese

-Professor & Co-Director, Southern California Ecosystems Research Program
+Professor & Director, Southern California Ecosystems Research Program

 PhD, Duke University

 Biology education, student learning, animal communication, functional morphology.

 Elements of Biology, Evolution and Biodiversity, Professional Aspects of Biology: Teaching, Problems in Environmental Biology

 Anticonia, S*., E. Olmos*, J. Parent*, D. Rutti*, B. Velasco* and W.J.
 Hoese.
 (2013) Greater roadrunner kills juvenile desert cottontail.
 The Southwestern Naturalist 58(1): 124-126.

 Tweedy, M.E.* and W. J. Hoese.
 (2005).
 An analysis of osmosis and diffusion activities in ten college lab manuals.
 Journal of Biological Education.
 39(4):150-155.